lynnlangit/TeamTeri/5_Public_Cloud_Genomics/AWS-Genomics/README.md

 # AWS Support for Genomic Workloads

+***NEW COURSE IN 2022*** `AWS-for-Bioinformatics` - watch twitter(@lynnlangit) and this repo for course announcement.

+---

 AWS includes services, tools and partner integrations which support multiple types of genomic workloads.
-The diagram below shows various stages/types.
+The diagram below shows various stages/types that typify genomic data analysis workload types.
+Workloads are also often categorized as follows: data ingest, primary, secondary or tertiary analysis.

 <img src="https://github.com/lynnlangit/TeamTeri/blob/master/Images/aws-genomics-concepts.png">

-*NOTE: Comming Soon in 2022, new course `aws-for-bioinformatics`*

 ---